 I am an award-winning journalist, filmmaker and documentarian based in Baltimore and New York.
-I am currently a Lewis Hine fellow through the Center for Documentary Studies and making a collaborative photography project on family histories.
-I am also producing a feature documentary and editing/producing podcast shows for Gimlet and Dwell Magazine.
+I am currently a Lewis Hine fellow through the Center for Documentary Studies.
+Through this fellowship, I am developing a collaborative photography project that navigates how a remarkable group of students who have been homeless or in the foster care system understand and express family histories, trauma and resilience.
+I am also producing a feature documentary, and I edit, report and produce podcasts for KCRWs’ The Organist, Gimlet, Dwell Magazine and Mothers of Invention.

 I make films and sound installations that have shown in museums, galleries and film festivals around the East coast including the Contemporary Art Museum in Raleigh, Duke University, Power Plant Gallery, the Zimmerli Art Museum, the Hirshhorn Museum, the Walters Art Museum and Flight 93 National Memorial in Pennsylvania.
 With a sense of place and historical research, my work examines the interconnectedness of land, power, labor and memory.